Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 - Add a `onCancel()` method that navigates to the parent level when the user clicks the Cancel button
 - Call the `onCancel()` method in `onSubmit()` after submitting the form to navigate away

+### Lesson 235 - Redirecting the User (after Deleting a Recipe)

+Goal: Navigate to the parent level after deleting a recipe

+In `recipe-detail.component.ts`

+- In the `onDelete()` method, navigate to the `/recipes` page after the recipe is deleted